 You’ve just received a request for proposal (RFP) from an event planner.
 After a quick review, it looks like the perfect event for your hotel — dozens of guests, multiple functions, and the date is during your traditionally slow season so you know you’ll have the availability.

-You decide that this RFP is one you should go for.
+You decide that this request is one you should go for.
 All you need to do now is respond with an event planning proposal that “wows” the planner and checks off all of their boxes.

 What is an Event Planning Proposal?